arunkumarakkineni/AWS-EMR-AmazonReviews-NLP-Sentiment-Analysis/README.md

 AWS cloud deployment of big data train/test pipeline of gigabyte scale NLP machine learning algorithm to analyze the sentiment of Amazon product reviews using AWS elastic map reduce architecture.
 The object oriented code was implemented using pySpark machine learning and pySpark SQL libraries.
 Prior to building the big data solution, I did extensive data cleaning, feature engineering, data visualization, and built prototype models to investigate the underlying data using sci-kit learn and seaborn.

+Data Source:
+Amazon Review Data (2018) was sourced from deepyeti.ucsd.edu/jianmo/amazon/index.html

+The per category review data was unzipped and stored in the Amazon S3 bucket.

+Feature Data Pipeline:
+The feature data was processed using the pySpark feature pipeline shown in the illustration below:

 ![](images/image1.jpg)

+The following AWS architecture was launched to run the pySpark feature pipeline and machine learning models.
+A total of 12 cluster nodes were used to deploy the above pipeline
 ![](images/image2.jpg)

 Notes: